-From September 2021 it will be statutory for children in Year R to be follow the new curriculum which has been produced by DFE.
+Since September 2021 it has been statutory for children in Year R to follow the new curriculum which has been produced by DFE.

 Children in Year R follow a curriculum based on the Development Matters in the Early Years Foundation Stage.
 This allows children to work towards the Early Learning Goals in all seven curriculum areas.

 The curriculum for children in Year R classes is known as The Early Years Foundation Stage.
 This leads on to the National Curriculum that children begin in Year 1.

 The curriculum is broken up into 2 main areas – Prime and Specific and then these areas are then broken up into smaller areas.

 - Personal, Social and Emotional Development (Self-Regulation, Managing Self, Building Relationships)

 - Communication and Language (Listening, Attention and Understanding, Speaking)

 - Physical Development (Gross Motor Skills, Fine Motor Skills)